snowplow/snowplow.github.io/docs/sources/trackers/google-tag-manager/settings-template/index.md

 This setting allows you to specify the number of events to buffer before sending them to the collector.
 By default, the buffer size is set to 1.

 If you set the buffer size to a value greater than 1, the tracker will buffer events and send them in batches to the collector.
-This can help reduce the number of requests made to the collector, which can improve performance.
+Although this can help reduce the number of requests made to the collector, it comes at the expense of potential data loss for non-returning visitors.

 #### POST Path